igaboo/JavaScript-To-do-list/README.md

 # JavaScript-To-do-list
-a simple practice react to do list.
+A simple React project I made to learn the useState function.